Hidencod/MakeIt3D-docs/MakeIt3D/docs/aces/actions.md

       category: "objects",
       description: "Remove an object from the scene.",
       parameters: [
-        { name: "Object Id", description: "The unique ID of the object to destroy" }
+        { name: "Object", description: "The unique placeholder of the object to destroy" }
       ],
       example: "MakeIt3D.DestroyObject(\"cube_1\")"
     }}